clusterio/clusterio/docs/socket.md

 - seq - integer - The seq number of the request message.
 - error - string - Human readable text message describing the error.

-See [lib/link/requests.js](lib/link/requests.js) for the recognized requests and their implementation.
+See [lib/link/messages.js](lib/link/messages.js) for the recognized requests and their contents.

 Closing the connection